Quebec shared concerns with feds over tax proposals, right from the start

-NEW YORK — Quebec immediately brought some concerns to the federal government after Ottawa released a package of proposed tax reforms, the province's finance minister said Tuesday.
+NEW YORK — Quebec wasted little time in making Ottawa aware "right from the start" about its concerns with the federal government's proposed — and now hotly contested — tax reforms, the province's finance minister said Tuesday.

 Carlos Leitao told The Canadian Press that he agrees with the overall goals of the tax proposals, which Ottawa argues are designed to inject more fairness in the system for the so-called middle class.

-But Leitao is worried about the impact the changes could have on the agricultural sector, particularly when it comes to how the reform might complicate the transfer of farms within families.
+But Leitao said he remains worried about the impact the changes could have on the agricultural sector, particularly when it comes to how the reform might complicate the transfer of farms within families.

 "I think that merits some significant changes," he said of proposed elements that could make it easier for farmers to sell their businesses to outsiders rather than passing them along to close relatives, like a son or daughter.